web-padawan/awesome-web-components/README.md

 * [Bosonic](http://bosonic.github.io/) Bosonic is a set of tools that enable you to build Web Components as the spec currently describes, and supporting not-so-modern browsers like IE9.
 * [Polymer Dart](https://www.dartlang.org/polymer/) Polymer.dart is a Dart port of Polymer.
 Build Web Components with Dart, and interoperate with Web Components built with JavaScript.

+## Screencasts

+* [Setting up Bower and Polymer](https://www.youtube.com/watch?v=WX6Hbi-xSUI) I wanted to show how easy it is to get Bower and Polymer setup.
+* [YOLOmer!
+Polymer and Yeoman for lighting fast dev](https://www.youtube.com/watch?v=INH_OW4lFSs) 'Allo!
+Rob Dodson here, your host on this tour of the new Polymer generator for Yeoman.
+* [Introducing the Polymer Designer tool](https://www.youtube.com/watch?v=djQh8XKRzRg) We're really excited to show off our new Designer tool, which makes building prototypes with Polymer super easy.
+In this video I'll walk you through the basics of creating a simple maps app, and along the way we'll touch on some of the interesting features that Designer brings to the table.
+* [Ferramenta Polymer Designer PT-br](https://www.youtube.com/watch?v=yKR3VO0NF3Y&list=UU5f2WvUyrAkoktfiIuu7a-A) Introdução sobre Polymer Tools Designer ferramenta de prototype de web components.
+* [Configurando Bower e Polymer PT-br](https://www.youtube.com/watch?v=owT5n9jlzVI&list=UU5f2WvUyrAkoktfiIuu7a-A) mostrando como é fácil começar a instalação do Bower e do Polymer